igm503/Statistical-Analysis-in-Political-Science/README.md

 This is a critical examination of Moral Foundations Theory.
 I give a theoretical argument against Moral Foundations Theory and investigate whether survey data supports that argument.

+The data is the "Measuring Morality" dataset provided by the Kenan Institute for Ethics at Duke University.
+The data can be found here: https://kenan.ethics.duke.edu/attitudes/resources/measuring-morality/